 So we might as well worship God in spirit and truth and if the non-believer is convicted he will cry out and say, “Surely God is with you."
 Jesus is our guest, not the visitor.

-Let’s talk to people, and when they are ready they will ask us “What must I do?” because the only invitations in the New Testament are when people invited themselves.
+Let’s talk to people, and when they are ready they will ask us “What must I do?” because the only invitations in the New Testament are the ones when people invited themselves.
 They never waited till the last song.

 Known as an expert in all he surveys, he freely shares his opinions on politics, science & theology using diatribes based upon careless research from tertiary sources that presupposed what he thought in the first place.